Skip to Main Content

 How do Mosquito Barrier Sprays Work?

-Mosquito barrier spraying with a backback Comparatively, there is another type of mosquito control treatment conducted during the day called a barrier application.
+Comparatively, there is another type of mosquito control treatment conducted during the day called a barrier application.
 Barrier treatments are the most common application method used for backyard mosquito control.
 Many barrier products do contain the same active ingredients that are used for night-time spray treatments, but the dose rate and application method, and in some cases even the formulation design, are completely different.

 Mosquito control products formulated for barrier control are designed to last in the treatment area for several days, if not weeks, depending on the product used and weather conditions.
 They work by controlling mosquitoes that land and rest on treated plants or hard surfaces.
 And because the product works on contact and needs to last for an extended period of time in a wide range of weather conditions, the dose rate required for mosquito control is much greater than what is used for night-time ULV applications.